f5devcentral/nginx-one-lab/docs/README.md

 ## Prerequisites

-### F5 Distributed Cloud Access

-You will use your existing F5 XC Sales tenant to complete this lab.
-If you do not have access to F5 XC, work with your SE team to get onboarded.

 ### UDF Blueprint

 The "NGINX One Enablement Lab" blueprint contains the NGINX Plus and NGINX OSS instances that you will use during this lab.
 You should be comfortable accessing resources in UDF using SSH.